normseth/ci-demo/doc/narrative.md

 #### Job Workflow for Integration Tests

 Start with last successfully unit-tested code.
+Need either a deploy key or an SSH key.
+For moment just copied my key into buildslave.
+Did same for encrypted data bag key
 Pull code to slave.
-Pull chef-repo files to slave.
+Pull chef-repo files to slave. # Stubbed pem client and validator files and knife config for chef-zero here.
+Had to force it into git, since by default I'm ignoring .pem files.
+Pull cookbook dependencies with Berkshelf.  # Could do this earlier & vendor them Get knife.rb into path by hook or crook PATH=/opt/chef/embedded/bin berks install PATH=/opt/chef/embedded/bin berks upload
+Requires berkshelf be on slave, so add to slave-ruby recipe.
+Note that in order to get this to build on the VM, I then had to raise memory to 2048 and CPUs to 2.
+Otherwise, it swapped and timed out on the build.
-Vendor cookbook dependencies.  # Could do this earlier Knife solo prep a container    # Or launch and populate chef-zero with import + berkshelf Converge container (knife solo cook or bootstrapping to chef-zero) Rake spec tests against container
+Launch and populate chef-zero # Or knife solo prep Launch and converge container (knife solo cook or bootstrapping to chef-zero) Rake spec tests against container
 Terminate container
 Terminate chef-zero (if used)